kliubc23/kliubc23.github.io/_publications/2009-10-01-paper-title-number-1.md

 * **Liu, K.** (2022).
 The semantic acquisition of verbs in verb-resultative construction.
 Oral presentation at the *10th International Symposium on Chinese Function Words and Teaching Chinese as a Foreign Language* **(Awarded the Excellent Paper for Young Researchers)**, Shanghai: Shanghai Normal University.
 * **Liu, K.**, & Liang, L. (2022).
 The evolution of entering tones in Qixian dialect.
 Oral presentation at the *34th North American Conference on Chinese Linguistics (NACCL-34)*, Bloomington: Indiana University, USA.
 * **Liu, K.**, & Liang, L. (2022).
 The acoustic realization and evolutionary trend of entering tones in Qixian dialect.
 Oral presentation at the *28th Annual Conference of the International Association of Chinese Linguistics (IACL-28)*, Hong Kong: The Chinese University of Hong Kong.
 * Liang, L., **Liu, K.**, & Wang, J. (2022).
-A longitudinal study of individual tone variation.
+A diachronic study of individual tone variation.
 Oral presentation at the *28th Annual Conference of the International Association of Chinese Linguistics (IACL-28)*, Hong Kong: The Chinese University of Hong Kong.
 * Liang, L., **Liu, K.**, & Hou, W. (2021).
 Synchronic tonal variation in Taiyuan Dialect.
 Oral presentation at the *14th Phonetic Conference of China (PCC-2021)*, Lanzhou: Northwest Minzu University.